Nonetss/gen-ollama.nvim/README.md

 - Added **multi-language support**, allowing you to set the language for prompts dynamically.
 - Refactored and modularized the codebase for improved maintainability and readability.
+- Introduced a new command, `:TGen`, which uses a special "thinking model" defined in the configuration.

 </div>